Haberfield

 Haberfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 30 projects likely impacting the area.
-Key projects are Sydney Metro Sydenham to Bankstown Conversion, Kings Bay Village, TOGA Five Dock Mixed-Use Masterplan, and Five Dock Park Precinct Upgrade.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 30 projects likely to impact the area.
+Key projects include Sydney Metro Sydenham to Bankstown Conversion, Kings Bay Village, TOGA Five Dock Mixed-Use Masterplan, and Five Dock Park Precinct Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.